Our Programs and Services

 Adult day care, for those not requiring 24-hour care, is available at some locations, as is respite care, to provide temporary care to a patient and a brief break for the person who is their normal caregiver.
 Most facilities also offer end of life care.

-All the Medical Care Facilities provide 24-hour skilled nursing care.
+All the Michigan County Medical Care Facilities provide 24-hour skilled nursing care.
 The spectrum of services is likely to include the full range from sub-acute care for the individual who no longer needs hospital care but still requires skilled nursing, to the person needing short term rehabilitation and on to the long term chronically ill.
 At each stage, specially trained staff provides the type and level of care that will maximize the abilities of the resident and encourage their greatest degree of independence.

-The selection of activities in county Medical Care Facilities is almost as varied as in the general population.
+The selection of activities in Michigan County Medical Care Facilities is almost as varied as in the general population.
 Using staff or volunteers, facilities may offer such activities as exercise, outings into the community, games, discussion groups, crafts, educational programs, spiritual programs, children’s visits, cooking, theme days, picnics, parties, special events, art, etc.